Generate custom profile using btf2json

 How to use btf2json to generate a kernel profile for Volatility 3, without using a virtual machine and entirely within WSL.

-My previous guides (and ) have used dwarf2json, fresh virtual machines, and full debugging kernels.
+My previous guides (here and here) have used dwarf2json, fresh virtual machines, and full debugging kernels.
 This is a somewhat time intensive process and doesn't scale that well - you have to generate multiple fresh virtual machines (depending on flavour/variant), install multiple debugging profiles from slow Canonical debugging repositories, to generate multiple profiles.
 This assumes you have access to an environment you can (or are allowed to) generate new virtual machines, and doing this in an enterprise environments (with considerations like TLS/SSL inspection, EDR registration, host management, etc etc) becomes an incredibly long winded process.

 A few days ago, I saw an announcement from Volatility regarding their plugin contest and btf2json caught my eye.